Revenue per Employee Calculator: Measure Business Efficiency & Performance

 How to Use the Revenue per Employee Calculator Effectively

-• Step 3: Select your industry from the dropdown menu (Technology, Finance, Retail, or Manufacturing)
+• Step 3: Choose your primary industry from the dropdown menu: Technology, Finance, Retail, or Manufacturing.

 $$ \text{Revenue per Employee} = \frac{\text{Annual Revenue}}{\text{Number of Full-Time Employees}} $$

-This metric serves as a key performance indicator (KPI) for operational efficiency and productivity across different business sectors.
+This metric acts as a key performance indicator (KPI) to assess workforce productivity across different industries.

 • Technology: $300,000 per employee